sashahafner/ALFAMI/README.md

 # Using ALFAMI
 To use ALFAMI:

-1. Enter input data in the blank template file `inputs/inputs.xlsx`.
+1. Save a copy of the blank template file `inputs_template.xlsx` named `inputs.xlsx` and enter input data.
 See `inputs/example_inputs.xlsx` for an example.
 2. Run the batch file `run_ALFAMI.bat` (Windows) or `run_ALFAMI.sh` (Mac OS or Linux).
 3. Check the output and logs directories for results.